gambitproject/gte/README.md

 After all these installations, any update of the project only requires re-compiling the server and client.

+If you want to contribute to the gte project, the first thing you need to do is to follow these instructions on how to build and deploy the war file gte.war.

 In the instructions that follow you are told to set environment variables like FLEX_HOME and JETTY_HOME.
-These should be set LOCALLY on your computer and stay there in the file build.properties (see example in repository).
+These should be set LOCALLY on and specifically for your computer and stay in build.properties (see example in repository).

-If you want to contribute to the gte project, the first thing you need to do is to follow these instructions on how to build and deploy the war file gte.war.

 ## 1. Install Java SDK and ANT